What is an Alternative B Mitzvah Outside a Temple Setting?

 - Classes and preparations can be as little as 5 months or up to 12 months.
 Depends on the student, their reading skills, and where they are at in their studies.

 - Example: a student had started their Bar Bat Mitzvah preparations in the temple’s program.
 The Rabbi’s contract has not been renewed.
 The family is now wondering what to do without the Rabbi.
-This has happened many times and my student’s studies and their ceremony day took place.
+Call to discuss.

 - Learn Shabbat Prayer Book Hebrew and prayers

 - Does your child have learning needs that keep them from learning the Hebrew language?
 Click here for the Special Needs page.

 - Each student will study a Torah portion (also known as a weekly reading).
 It corresponds to the Shabbat (Saturday) date for all weekly readings scheduled on the Jewish calendar.
 A D’var Torah (speech) is part of the Torah Portion too.

 - The Torah is read per custom Monday, Thursday, Shabbat, and on certain holidays. (not all).

 - Aliyah Honors.